sebastianden/aws_lambda_sklearn/README.md

         },
     }
 ```
-You can view the whole function in [lambda_function.py](src/myLambdaFunction/lambda_function.py).
 Zip "lambda_function.py" and model.joblib" before going on to the next step.

 In the AWS Management Console search for "AWS Lambda".
 In the left-hand menu choose "Functions" and click "Create function".
 Give the function a name and select a runtime.